 Remember to keep the headline short and direct — you can always use your H2, or the subhead, to explain more details, like Ardel Engineering uses in the example below: "Ardel Engineering & Manufacturing Inc. is a precision CNC Machining, Swiss Screw Turning, Wire EDM Cutting & Assembly Facility."
 This headline has keywords, manufacturing customers search for online.

 Curious to see which buyers are searching for your services?
 Request a custom in-market buyer report and see a list of companies sourcing for your manufacturing company's work.

 2. Clean Up Your Navigation

-What if you visited a potential partner’s facility, only to find old equipment, material waste, and garbage laying everywhere?
+What if you visited a potential partner’s facility, only to find old equipment, material waste, and garbage lying everywhere?
 You probably wouldn’t be very impressed, nor would you be interested in doing business with them.

-A website is no different — when a page is overcrowded with links or low quality photos, visitors get overwhelmed.
+A website is no different — when a page is overcrowded with links or low-quality photos, visitors get overwhelmed.
 A simple, straightforward layout allows visitors to navigate from page to page easily.

 Cyclonaire does a great job of this: the top menu of blue boxes comprises the pages that the business wants visitors to click on.
 But it also adds utilities in the top left and right corners — including a Representative Locator, Customer Login, a Search function, and social media buttons.